-That’s right: since late October, David-Nicolas are the proud parents of twins.
+That’s right: since late October, David-Nicolas and I are the proud parents of twins.
 Our kids – or kidlets, as one friend calls our tiny babies – were born a bit early, and spent some time in the behemoth and fabulously staffed Robert Debré Hospital in Paris’ 19th district.

 (In the interest of protecting my babes’ lovely faces from internet predators, only my newsletter subscribers have access to their photo.)

 Since France has famously generous family benefits, my maternity leave, or congé maternité, lasts until the beginning of June.
 So those of you who are wondering if I’ll be offering classes and tours this summer, the answer is oui!
 Of course.

 Until then, I’ll be "working" as a full-time mom.
 But we have help – don’t they say it takes a village to raise a child? – not only from France’s system of subsidized and experienced travailleuses familiales ("family workers" who let us catch up on sleep a little during the day) but also from an entire network of doctors, nurses, midwives, osteopaths, psychologists, pharmacists, and registered pediatricians who make house calls, and so many others who make up our "village."

 The Unfit Mother

 In addition, among our range of friends from quite varied walks of life, we’ve got plenty of divergent parenting models!
 One friend constantly refers to her own parenting style as la mère indigne, or the Unfit Mother.
 She freely admits she never wanted to breastfeed because she didn’t want to give up red wine and cigarettes, for example.